TheBIPM/SI-Reference-Point-generation-scripts/docs/GuideForDevelopers.md

 ## 1. Scope

-The SI Reference Point is a digital reference in support of the International System of Units (SI).
-It is aimed at anyone wishing to express their measurement data in a FAIR manner.
+The [SI Reference Point](https://si-digital-reference.org/SI/) is a digital reference in support of the [International System of Units (SI)](https://www.bipm.org/en/measurement-units/).
+It is aimed at anyone wishing to express their measurement data in a [FAIR](https://www.go-fair.org/fair-principles/) manner.

-The SI is an internationally agreed, practical system of units of measurement, comprising a set of "SI units" and a set of "SI prefixes".
-In brief:

-* An SI unit can be multiplied by an SI prefix to create multiples or submultiples of the unit: e.g. nanosecond (ns) = 10-9 s.
-* Compound units can be formed by multiplying (or dividing) combinations of the units (prefixed or not): e.g. metres per second squared (m s-2) for acceleration.
-* Each kind of quantity has one corresponding SI unit (though it might be possible to express that unit in a number of ways).
-* A derived SI unit can correspond to more than one derived quantity.

-All SI units can be expressed in terms of a set of seven so-called "base units": namely, the second (s), metre (m), kilogram (kg), kelvin (K), mole (mol) and candela (cd).
-There are another 22 named units corresponding to different kinds of quantity, such as the newton (N) for force, the joule (J) for energy, and the watt (W) for power.

-Full details are provided in the SI Brochure published by the BIPM and currently in its 9th edition.
-Since its creation in 1960, the SI has evolved both through the inclusion of new units and new prefixes, and through the redefinition of existing units.
-When a unit is redefined, the new definition ensures that continuity is kept with the previous definition, but usually there will be some practical advantage such as an improved means to "realize" the unit in question.
-After a major revision of the SI adopted in 2018, the whole SI is now defined in terms of seven defining constants.
-In particular, new definitions of the kilogram, kelvin, mole and candela were agreed at that time.

 The SI Reference Point contains
 * the values of (and PIDs for) the constants defining the SI